-In 2019 John Mulder’s understanding and support of the Work of the WTM became so developed that he is now a prominent member of the WTM Cape Town Centre.
-John has a background in accountancy, which included becoming the CFO of an international group of companies.
-Following this, John focused on agro-ecological farming, and with his wife Yvette (BSc), has run a plant consulting and advisory business, and also helped establish an experiential permaculture training farm in the Eastern Free State.
-John and Yvette currently own Hermitage Herbs, and Hermitage Food & Medicine Nursery in Swellendam which offers agro-ecological small-scale and urban farming assistance.
+In 2019 John Mulder’s understanding and support of the work of the WTM developed to such an extent that he became a prominent member of the WTM Cape Town Centre.
+John had a background in accountancy, which included becoming the CFO of an international group of companies.
+Following this, John focused on agro-ecological farming, and with his wife Yvette (BSc), ran a plant consulting and advisory business, and also helped establish an experiential permaculture training farm in the Eastern Free State.
+Yvette continues to own their business Hermitage Herbs, and Hermitage Food & Medicine Nursery in Swellendam, which offers agro-ecological small-scale and urban farming assistance.

 Explaining his reason for joining the WTM Cape Town Centre, John said that the world’s approach to problems has been “trying to do the same thing, over and over, without real hope that we would get a different result, evidenced by the endless turmoil and the war and all the conflict that goes on in the world around us…for the first time I believe that we have an alternative; the first and only alternative in fact.
 The endgame is here; and as a species we have to change, and it is possible, and there is certainly light at the end of the tunnel...The paradigm shift in my life as a result of the clear-daylight-truths coming from Jeremy’s research findings was profound.
 In short, life has never been this good for me.”